Trullo Restoration Workshop Details

 Thank you.
 Grazie Excuse me.
 Mi scusi You're welcome.
 Prego Please.
 Per favore

 I don't understand.
 Non capisco I don't speak Italian.
 Non parlo Italiano Yes.
 Sì No. No

 Do you speak English?
 Parla Inglese?
 How much does that cost?
 Quanto costa?

 It is typically hot during the day and cool throughout the evening.
 As noted above in the "What to Bring" section, it will come in handy to have a range of clothing options including a sweatshirt or sweater, swimsuit, sun protection, hat, rain gear, etc.

 The typical structure of a day in Puglia differs from North America, Northern Europe and even other parts of Italy.
-The weather may still be quite hot during the day in September, which often inhibits labor for a portion of time after lunch.
+The weather may still be quite warm during the day in April, and sometimes a bit rainy.
 Everything shuts down between 1pm and 4-5pm as this is lunch and time for rest.
 Dinner is typically started around 8pm (at the earliest ) and many restaurants don't open until 8 or 8:30.